Alan-Izarraras/argDFE/Readme.md

 ### ABC_Demography

-Is an Approximate Bayesian Computation step to infer three parameter demographic models with priors that can be selected by the user.
-This module essentially samples demographic parameters from a prior distribution and computes a statistic derived from a coalescent matrix (number of lineages at different time points) which measures the difference from each simulated demography according to the random draw of the parameters and an observed coalescent matrix (e.g. The coalescent matrix for a set of synonymouse sites in the genome).
+This module samples demographic parameters from a prior distribution and computes a statistic derived from a coalescent matrix (number of lineages at different time points) which measures the difference from each simulated demography according to the random draw of the parameters and an observed coalescent matrix (e.g. The coalescent matrix for a set of synonymouse sites in the genome).
-The observed matrix is meant to be generated using the EmpiricalData module from data from the 1k genomes project, using Relate to infer the ARG.
+The observed matrix can be generated using the EmpiricalData module, using data from the 1k genomes project via Relate to inference of the ARG.
+Observed data can also be simulated using stdpopsim (slim-based) or using PReFerSim to test theoretical scenarios.

 This ABC approach benefits from extensively sampling from a prior.
 In practice we note than around 10,000 samplings (random seeds) of the prior are enough to yield good inferences of demography.
 Although this may depend on the dataset being used.